slachiewicz/ocpp-csms-backend/README.md

 payments, etc).
 It knows nothing about how the charge point service works.

-The both parts interact with each other through the queue and durable AMQP protocol.
+Both parts interact with each other through the queue and durable AMQP protocol.
 The advantage of the approach is high scalability.
 Say, we have a few hundred physical charging stations.
 It would be pretty complex and expensive to serve so many connections by a single server.
 We would want to have a way to scale the application and scale without rebooting.
 With the provided approach,